-Please note: A diagnosis of bronchiectasis and/or suppurative lung disease must be consistent with the Thoracic Society of Australia and New Zealand (Chang AB et al. 2014) for a diagnosis of IgG subclass deficiency provided that a diagnosis of specific antibody deficiency is confirmed following cessation of immunoglobulin therapy This indication should be used for patients currently receiving immunoglobulin therapy for a diagnosis of IgG subclass deficiency are eligible for continued therapy, but a diagnosis of specific antibody deficiency should be confirmed following cessation of immunoglobulin therapy.
-For new patients and those that have never trialled off from Ig therapy, please use the indication Prevention of infections in individuals with frequent infections who have demonstrated failure to mount protective IgG antibody responses to vaccine antigen challenge, despite normal total serum IgG levels. • Existing patient on IgG therapy funded under the National Blood Arrangements in Australia AND Clinically active bronchiectasis and/or suppurative lung disease proven by radiology (see note) AND • The patient has had demonstrated clinical benefit over the last 12 months but has had at least two episodes of infection requiring antibiotics ΔΝΓ A trial period of cessation of Ig therapy for the purposes of immunological evaluation will commence in September or October or is medically contraindicated on safety grounds (such as neutropenia, on immunosuppressant medication or clinically active bronchiectasis and/or suppurative lung disease).
-AND A review has been undertaken by a second immunologist, with written confirmation of the eligibility for ongoing Ig treatment documenting the contraindication reason for not trialling off Ig treatment Please note: A diagnosis of bronchiectasis and/or suppurative lung disease must be consistent with the Thoracic Society of Australia and New Zealand (Chang AB et al. 2014) Natural history of specific antibody deficiency remains poorly defined, although antibody production will improve for many patients over time, particularly children.
+\Please note: A diagnosis of bronchiectasis and/or suppurative lung disease must be consistent with the <a href="https://doi.org/10.1001/jhearts-to-suppurative-lung-time-red-colored-red-colored-colored-red-colored- Prevention of infection in patients currently receiving immunoglobulin therapy for a diagnosis of IgG subclass deficiency provided that a diagnosis of specific antibody deficiency is confirmed following cessation of immunoglobulin therapy This indication should be used for patients currently receiving immunoglobulin therapy for a diagnosis of IgG subclass deficiency who are eligible for continued therapy.
+For new patients and those that have previously trialled off from Ig therapy, please use the indication Prevention of infections in individuals with frequent infections who have demonstrated failure to mount protective IgG antibody responses to vaccine antigen challenge, despite normal total serum IgG levels.
+Existing patient with a diagnosis of IgG subclass deficiency on IgG therapy funded under the National Blood Arrangements in Australia Natural history of specific antibody deficiency remains poorly defined, although antibody production will improve for many patients over time, particularly children.
 Regular review by an immunologist or respiratory physician is required, at least annually.
 Documentation of clinical effectiveness is necessary for continuation of Ig therapy.
 Cessation of immunoglobulin therapy should be considered, at least after each 12 months of therapy, extended as required to enable cessation of therapy in September or October.
 This should particularly be considered in patients who do not have active suppurative lung disease or bronchiectasis.
 An immunoglobulin washout period of four to six months is necessary to enable an accurate assessment and immunological re-evaluation.
 Prophylactic antibiotics may be considered to cover the period of cessation of immunoglobulin therapy.
 In principle, immunoglobulin therapy should only be continued or renewed if there is a demonstrated clinical benefit and ceasing therapy will compromise patient safety.
 Antibiotic therapy may be indicated in addition to immunoglobulin therapy.